cloudquery/docs/docs/cli/policy/testing.md

 # Testing Policies

-In order to continue to rely on policies we need to ensure that we are able to handle edge cases as well as any changes do not result in a regression.
-To do that the most common way is to have a suite of test cases and ensure the output matches the expected output for specific inputs
+In order to continue to rely on policies we need to ensure that we are able to handle edge cases and make sure any changes do not result in a regression.
+To do that the most common way is to have a suite of test cases and ensure the output matches the expected output for specific inputs.

 ### High level overview of Policy Testing: